Mahad-Ghauri/Mahad-Ghauri/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** and **Mobile App Developer** with a love for creating innovative solutions.
+Cuurently moving towards Artifical Intelligence and Machine Learning.
+Howeveer, I'm a passionate **Full Stack Developer** and **Mobile App Developer** with a love for creating innovative solutions.
 I believe in the power of technology to solve real-world problems and make life easier for everyone.

 - 🔭 **Currently working on**: Advancing my Flutter and web development skills
 - 🌱 **Learning**: Artificial Intelligence and Machine Learning